About Tell Me Panda

 Got any more to add?👇

-They were incredibly helpful for me when I started working with a French team and my French was not that good.
+![Here are 9 French phrases that were incredibly helpful for me when I moved to Paris and my French was not that good 🙈

 They’re perfect for keeping conversations flowing and pretending you understand even if you don’t 😉